w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 ## Submit Treasury Proposal via Polkassembly

-To submit a treasury track referendum via [Polkassembly](https://polkadot.polkassembly.io/opengov) click on the FAB button on the bottom right corner.
+To submit a treasury track referendum via [Polkassembly](https://polkadot.polkassembly.io/opengov) click on the FAB button in the bottom right corner.
 Then,

 - Click on "Create Treasury Proposal" and choose an address for the proposer
 - After choosing an address, you will enter a three-stage guideline:

-  - Write a proposal: you can add the detailed description for the proposal which will be stored on Polkassembly.
+  - Write a proposal: you can add a detailed description for the proposal, which will be stored on Polkassembly.
 Alternatively, you can link an existing discussion post.

   ![polkassembly-write-proposal](../assets/polkassembly-write-proposal.png)

-  - Create a preimage: an existing preimage can be linked or a new one can be created.
+  - Create a preimage: an existing preimage can be linked, or a new one can be created.
 To create a preimage, add the beneficiary address and the
     {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} amount.
-The track will be auto selected and the user can proceed with creation of a preimage.
+The track will be auto-selected and the user can proceed with the creation of a preimage.

   ![polkassembly-create-preimage](../assets/polkassembly-create-preimage.png)